MyTurnyet/spftware-as-craft-blog/content/posts/compound-interest.md

 different practices.
 What matters is the mindset shift: treating sustainable quality as an investment that generates compound returns, not a cost that slows you down.

 The specific practices are just implementations of that mindset.
-The mindset is what changes the trajectory from compound interest working against you to compound interest working for you.
+The min dset is what changes the trajectory from compound interest working against you to compound interest working for you.

 ## The Uncomfortable Truth